jacklule/jacklule.github.io/README.md

 <p><a href="https://pages.github.com/"> I followed this GitHub Pages guide, using "User or organization" site and "GitHub for Mac."</a></p>

-UPDATE: After a month of trial, I think github.io will work for students.
+**UPDATE**: After a month of trial, I think github.io will work for students.
 The students will learn to create a new html page to embed and publish each assignment thus doubling the value of each lesson.
 To get them set up:

 - Students first must **set up their text editor to create html pages**.
 For the Mac, this means to edit Preferences in Apple TextEdit.
 [Apple Support: How to Set Up TextEdit](https://support.apple.com/kb/ta20406?locale=en_US).
 In sum: Under Preferences, Click the Plain Text radio button for New Document Format; Under Saving, click the checkbox to turn off "Append '.txt' extension to plain text files."
 - Students then **set up their repo site at github.io**, retracing my steps at [Git Hub Pages guide above](https://pages.github.com/)